 AHFA remained the industry’s sole advocate at the table as amendments to clarify the final rule were proposed, debated and, in one case, challenged in court.
 AHFA continues its efforts to bring clarity and understanding to all aspects of the rule.

 On March 13, 2018, the U.S. District Court for the Northern District of California issued an order addressing litigation over the December 12, 2018 compliance date for the formaldehyde standards for composite wood products.
 Following that court order and joint stipulation document, the relevant compliance dates are now:

-• By June 1, 2018, regulated composite wood panels and finished products containing such composite wood panels that are manufactured in the United States or imported into the United States must be certified as compliant with either the TSCA Title VI or the California Air Resources Board (CARB) Airborne Toxic Control Measures (ATCM) Phase II emission standards, which are set at identical levels, by a third-party certifier (TPC) approved by CARB and recognized by EPA.
-Previously, these products were required to be TSCA Title VI compliant by December 12, 2018.
+• Beginning June 1, 2018, regulated composite wood panels and finished products containing such composite wood panels that are manufactured in the United States or imported into the United States must be certified as compliant with TSCA Title VI by a third-party certifier (TPC) approved by CARB and recognized by EPA.

-• After March 22, 2019, CARB-approved third-party certifiers must comply with additional accreditation requirements in order to remain recognized as an EPA TSCA Title VI TPC and to continue certifying products as TSCA Title VI compliant.
+• As of March 22, 2019, CARB-approved third-party certifiers were required to comply with additional accreditation requirements in order to remain recognized as an EPA TSCA Title VI TPC and to continue certifying products as TSCA Title VI compliant.

-• The following compliance dates remain in effect per the September 25, 2017 final rule extending the compliance dates:
+The following compliance dates are in effect per the September 25, 2017 final rule:

 Voluntary Consensus Standards Amendment